jakelangham/kestrel/docs/source/output.rst

 Computed solution fields are stored in scientific form (:code:`ES18.10E3`).

 When restarting simulations, topographic data is required at cell vertices as well as at cell centres.
-These data are stored in separate files with extension :code:`.txt_topo`.
+These data are stored in separate files with extension *.txt_topo*.

 The first column of text data files is named :code:`tile` and refers an internal integer identifier of domain tiles within Kestrel, and is required for restarting simulations from an existing result file.